Developing a comprehensive understanding of the success factors of occupational safety and health

-Following these explanations, it should be clear that the efficacy of occupational safety and health measures are to be investigated with special attention to their unique context.
+Following these explanations, it should be clear that the efficacy of occupational safety and health measures is to be investigated with special attention to their unique context.
 The concept of evidence used by the Federal Institute provides an orientation framework for investigating the impact chains of complex interventions in their context (see illustration "Extended Evidence Prism").
 In general, the term "evidence" is to be considered the highest certainty of an issue.

-Although the evidence of causality principally requires a control group with nearly identical attributed which is affected by the intervention neither before nor after.
+Although the evidence of causality principally requires a control group with nearly identical attributes which is affected by the intervention neither before nor after.
 Since the formation of control groups is often difficult or impossible for ethical reasons, sophisticated statistical methods can provide an alternative.
 However, in impact research and evaluation, these quantitative methods generally do not allow conclusions about the interdependencies that are hidden behind the cause-impact relation.

-Often, only qualitative methods, such as guided interviews can unveil possible interdependencies, if they are analysed by the means of content analysis or reconstructive methods.
+Often, only qualitative methods, such as guided interviews can unveil possible interdependencies, if they are analysed by means of content analysis or reconstructive methods.
 Qualitative methods also help to develop an understanding of the reasons for the effectiveness of a measure on one or more dependent variables.
-The analysis of complex interdependencies by using qualitative methods is also useful for the purpose of theory building.
+Analysis of complex interdependencies by using qualitative methods is also useful for the purpose of theory building.
 Qualitative methods are therefore well suited for explorative impact research.
 Exploratory impact research is especially used if the interdependencies of an intervention or the relevant influencing factors of the empirical prevention practices of companies are initially unclear.

 Hypotheses about the inhibiting and enabling factors influencing an effective occupational safety and health practice can then be developed, based on the results of exploratory research.
 If necessary, these newly discovered theoretical assumptions can be validated quantitatively within the framework of mixed-method designs.